 Why CO2 Extraction is the Safe Choice

 Supercritical CO2 extracted CBD does not contain any of these chemicals and is completely pure.
-This is why the leading hemp and cannabis producers have turned to a CO2 extraction equipment method with numerous benefits that include:
+This is why the leading hemp producers have turned to a CO2 extraction equipment method with numerous benefits that include:

 - Reduced or eliminated risk of chemical contaminants